buildpacks/docs/src/content/create-buildpack/_index.md

 +++

 This is a step by step tutorial for creating a Ruby Cloud Native Buildpack.
+This tutorial will cover the following concepts:

+- Buildpack Detection
+- Buildpack Image Layering
+- Buildpack Caching
+- Making an OCI image Runnable

+All source code from this tutorial is available [here](tbd).

+---

+### Prequesites

 Before we get started make sure you have the following installed on your system

 - [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community)
 - [pack](https://github.com/buildpack/pack/releases)

+---

 ### Setup Your Local Environment

 First we will want to clone a sample ruby app that you can use when developing the ruby cloud native buildpack

 ```
+mkdir workspace
-cd ~
+cd workspace
 git clone <path to sample ruby app>
 ```

 Next we want to create the directory where you will create your buildpack

 ```
+cd workspace
-mkdir ~/ruby-cnb
+mkdir ruby-cnb
 ```

 Finally, make sure your local docker daemon is running by running the following command